 Let’s look at each stage of the journey mapping procedure in detail.

 Customer journey mapping begins with visualizing your customer’s persona.
-You try to make a research-based guess of understanding your customers’ perspectives — their needs, expectations, values, etc. It will be an exercise in futility If you don’t know who your buyer is and map the journey for an imaginary or wishful customer.
+You try to make a research-based guess at understanding your customers’ perspectives—their needs, expectations, values, etc. It will be an exercise in futility if you don’t know who your buyer is and map the journey for an imaginary or wishful customer.

-the three Ws - WHO, WHAT, and WHEN is indispensable.
-Who the target audience is, what products/solutions they need, and when are the right time to connect with them in their customer journey are all crucial considerations.
+Knowing the three Ws—WHO, WHAT, and WHEN—is indispensable for building deep connections with your customers and running laser-targeted campaigns.
+Who the target audience is, what products/solutions they need, and when is the right time to connect with them in their customer journey are all crucial considerations.

-In the next step, prepare a list of all of your customer touchpoints.
+In the next step, prepare a list of your customer touchpoints.
 Touchpoints are all points of contact between a customer and a business from start to finish.
-Touchpoints have the power to influence consumers and affect their journey into your sales funnel.
-There are a number of ways that customers can reach you, and selecting the channels you’ll use for communication should be an important part of your business strategy.
+They have the power to influence consumers and affect their journey into your sales funnel.
+Customers can reach you in a number of ways, and selecting the channels you’ll use for communication should be an important part of your business strategy.

 Also read: What Are Customer Touchpoints – And Why They Matter

-As customers hop touchpoints and jump from channel to channel, especially during the course of a single service or inquiry, brands must be empowered to transform that collection of unique customer interactions into a single engagement experience.
-This will help to avoid frustration and confusion and set the right context the next time the customer engages with your brand.
+As customers hop touchpoints and jump from channel to channel, especially during a single service or inquiry, brands must be empowered to transform that collection of unique customer interactions into a single engagement experience.
+This will help avoid frustration and confusion and set the right context the next time the customer engages with your brand.

 For example, a person may start a conversation on social and then be routed to an email or phone system to resolve it.
-Typically these systems are not connected, so integration is necessary to close the case upon resolution in each channel that it was opened.
+Typically, these systems are disconnected, so integration is necessary to close the case upon resolution in each channel opened.

-Getting your customers to adore your brand requires continuous monitoring of touchpoints and resolving an issue across channels.
+Getting your customers to adore your brand requires continuous monitoring of touchpoints and resolving issues across channels.
 How you engage your customers determines what they say about you.
-Considering how many channels your team can manage - both financially and with human resources - is a long-term sustainability question.
+Considering how many channels your team can manage - financially and with human resources - is a long-term sustainability question.

 Also read: Introducing Customer Satisfaction (CSAT) Survey for a Five-Star CX Program